A Mother’s Day Surprise – Celebrating Down Syndrome Awareness Month

 Thankfully, the surgery did go well.
 After a week of rest, jello and ice cream, she regained her strength and returned to school a few days before the party.

 Tea Party day came quickly.
 Sofia could barely contain her excitement, reminding me for the third time that morning, as she boarded the bus, “Come to school, Mama.
 Party.”
 Her reminders were unnecessary.
 I wouldn’t have missed it for anything.
-To see my daughter happy and healthy was more than enough, but to celebrate was even better.
+To see my daughter happy and healthy was more than enough.
+A celebration was in order.

 I promptly walked in at 3:00 and was met by my piggy-tailed little girl, grinning like the Cheshire cat.
 “Mama!”
 She bounced up and down as she ran to me.
 Taking my hand in hers, she walked me to her seat, which would be my seat for the party.
 Sitting on the placemat were gifts.